RubensZimbres/Repo-2018/README.md

 <b> CPU Temperature - IoT Project </b>

-In this project I turned my notebook into an IoT device, where CPU temperature is collected via Python notebook and then sent to Amazon AWS IoT service, integrated with S3, Quick Sight and Cloud Watch.
+In this project I turned my notebook into an IoT device, where CPU temperature is collected via Linux command line run inside a Python notebook and then sent via MQTT protocol to Amazon AWS IoT service, integrated with DynamoDB, Data Pipeline, S3, Quick Sight and Cloud Watch.

 <b> CycleGAN Project </b> -  GANs <br/>